Introduction to Data Exploration and Analysis with R

 — Bjarne Stroustrup

 Welcome to Introduction to Data Exploration and Analysis in R (IDEAr)!
-This book is designed as a crash course in coding with R and data analysis, built for people trying to teach themselves the techniques needed for most analyst jobs today.
-The book assumes no prior experience with R or data analysis, and aims to be equally applicable to industry and scientific purposes.
+This book is designed as a crash course in coding with R and data analysis, built for people trying to teach themselves the skills needed for most analyst jobs today.
+You won’t need any past experience with R or data analytics - the aim of the book is to work as a primer for people of all backgrounds.

-This reader is currently being continuously deployed to bookdown.org and GitHub, particularly as new sections are completed or old ones restructured.
+This book is currently being continuously deployed to bookdown.org and GitHub while editing continues.
 This is so that I can get feedback from the small group of people who are using this book to learn R themselves, so I can adjust and adapt the text as needed.
-If you’d like to help with this process, I’d love to hear from you, at email@example.com, or see a pull request made on GitHub.
-More information about me can be found at my website, which just so happens to have been built in R.
+If you’d like to help with this process, I’d love to hear from you - please feel free to reach out at firstname.lastname@example.org, or put in a pull request on GitHub.
+More information about me can be found at my website, which just so happens to have been built with R.

-This book serves as an introduction to R for scientific and business applications, focusing specifically on exploratory data analysis, hypothesis generation and confirmation, data visualization, and communication of results.
-It requires no prior knowledge of computer programming, computer science, or statistics, though a solid base in any of those fields will likely make your learning process faster.
+This book serves as an introduction to R for scientific and business applications, focusing specifically on exploratory data analysis, modeling techniques, data visualization, and communication of results.
+It requires no prior knowledge of programming, computer science, or statistics, though those with prior experience in those fields may find R a little easier to learn.

-The goal is to leave you with the basic essentials of working in R. You won’t be an R maestro, and you won’t have developed domain-specific knowledge - but you’ll have the foundational knowledge that will allow you to learn those from other resources.
-To that end, we’ll focus primarily on the basic language skills required to implement those more complicated methods, and will skip over things such as natural language processing and machine learning.
+The goal is to leave you with the basic essentials of working in R, as well as a strong foundation in thinking like a data analyst that will help you tackle more complicated problems.
+You won’t be an R maestro, and you won’t have developed domain-specific knowledge - but you’ll have built a strong foundation that will help you in all your data analysis tasks moving forward.
+To that end, we’ll focus primarily on the basic language skills required to perform those more complicated tasks, leaving the more niche and complex areas of the language to other texts.

 - Functions and Scripting